Władysław Pachulski: Biography

 Nothing more is recorded about Władysław Pachulski apart from his death in Moscow in 1919, aged 62 or 64.
-None of his music was ever published (at least 3 works were published: String Quartet in E minor, Wellegesang for orchestra and Andante for orchestra) or performed by a professional orchestra, and none of it is known to have survived in manuscript.
+None of his music was ever published (at least 4 works were published: String Quartet in E minor (recorded by Acte Préalable AP0565), Wellegesang for orchestra, Andante for orchestra and Albumblatt for piano) or performed by a professional orchestra, and none of it is known to have survived in manuscript.
 His wife Yuliya died in 1915.

 None of Pachulski's many letters to Tchaikovsky have survived, but nine of Tchaikovsky's to Pachulski are extant.